rodrom/rodrom.github.io/source/_posts/Increase-the-size-of-a-VDI-file.md

 ---

-In this post, we are going to increase the size of the VDI file simulating the hard disk associate to one of our guest OS in VirutalBox.
+In this post, we are going to increase the size of the VDI file simulating the hard disk associate to one of our guest OS in VirutalBox.<!-- more -->

 ## What is the VDI file?